Parmin/training/README.rst

 -  Sharding
 -  Security
 -  Performance Troubleshooting
+-  Backup and Recovery

-We need to include sections on Backup and Recovery and MMS.
+We need to include a section on MMS.

 Test-Driving Built Materials
 ----------------------------

-Download the `instructor package`_ (last built 12 November 2014).
+Download the `instructor package`_ (last built 17 November 2014).
 This package contains the instructor guide and presentation slides.

 Extract the files in the tarball and open the contents.html file in a